We hope you enjoy reading this article.

 Do the following to get the contract ABI:

-• Go the Remix IDE, and click the compile tab.
-Scroll down and you will find the ABI section.
-Click the small button next to the heading “ABI”, and copy it in your clipboard.
+• Go to the Remix IDE and click the compile tab.
+Scroll down, and you will find the ABI section.
+Click the small button next to the heading “ABI” and copy it to your clipboard.

 • However, you can‘t use the copied information as is.
-ABIs are JSON, or ’JavaScript Object Notation‘ documents.
-There are spaces inside, which you can‘t have.
+ABIs are JSON or ’JavaScript Object Notation documents.
+There are spaces inside that you can‘t have.
 Hence, you need to clean it up, and you can use this ’JSON minify‘ tool for this.
-Paste the ABI in the screen of that tool and click “JSON Minify” button.
+Paste the ABI on the screen of that tool and click the “JSON Minify” button.

 • Copy the output text.
 Paste it in a variable called ’const contractABI‘ in your code.